phylogram/PHPToJSConverter/readme.md

-# Generate JS Code from within Php
+# PHPToJSConverter: Generate JS Code from within Php

 ## Description
 This package allows to generate javascript code from php, with literal code from strings, and automatic array, string, boolean, number and null conversion.